“If I were depressive, today would’ve been a good day to jump…”

 As a Biohacker, I have come to a place where extreme self-awareness is a muscle and it flexes when I need extra self-care.
 Today was a day I needed to come out of my skin more and really scrutinize the inner workings of my mind and body to see how I got myself in this hole.

 First, there’s that fear that many have felt since Day 1 of ECQ but I only felt now during GCQ: the fear of financial uncertainty.
 Having just opened a huge wellness center and then closing it again, I feel like I’m slowly watching my newborn child die a slow death by choking, before my very eyes.
 Fear is a response triggered by the amygdala and bypasses the higher cortical functions of linear reasoning and objectivity.
 This then triggers the stress response, which your body activates to keep you alive and give you the energy to run away from a predator.
 What’s coursing through my veins?
-Adrenalin, also known as the stress hormone cortisol.
+Adrenalin, accompanied by its other fellow stress hormone, cortisol.

 Second, there’s the feeling of ineptitude and regret: What did I get myself into?